Inherited an Apartment: Your Strategic 7-Step Plan for Making the Right Decisions

 Step 3: Use an objective property valuation as a basis for decision-making

-Before deciding what should be done with the inherited flat, you need a realistic assessment of its value.
-A professional and data-driven valuation is the foundation for all further financial considerations.
+Before deciding what should happen with the inherited apartment, you need a realistic assessment of its value.
+A professional and data-driven evaluation is the foundation for all further financial considerations.
 The value determined by the tax office may differ from the actual market value.
-An independent assessment protects you from misjudgements that could cost you thousands of euros.
-Modern AI-powered tools like the Auctoa Inheritance Manager provide you with a precise analysis in no time.
-This way, you know exactly what your inherited property is worth and can act based on facts rather than emotions.
-This valuation is essential not only for tax purposes but also for sales negotiations or distribution in a community of heirs.
+An independent appraisal protects you from misjudgements that could cost you thousands of euros.
+Modern AI-powered tools such as the Auctoa Inheritance Manager provide you with a precise analysis in no time.
+This way, you’ll know exactly what your inherited property is worth and can act based on facts instead of emotions.
+This evaluation is essential not only for tax purposes but also for sales negotiations or division in an heir community.

 Step 4: Finding consensus in the community of heirs

-If you haven't inherited the property alone, but with other people, you form a community of heirs.
+If you have inherited the apartment not alone, but together with other people, you form a community of heirs.
 In this community, all decisions must be made unanimously, which often leads to conflicts.
-The management and ongoing costs, such as property tax or repairs, must be shared by all co-heirs.
+The management and ongoing costs, such as property tax or repairs, must be borne jointly by all co-heirs.
 To avoid lengthy and costly disputes, a clear strategy is necessary.
 Here are the most common solutions:

-• Joint Sale: The property is sold and the proceeds are divided according to the inheritance shares.
+• Joint Sale: The property is sold, and the proceeds are distributed according to the inheritance shares.
 This is often the simplest solution.

-• Buyout: One heir takes over the property and pays off the other co-heirs.
-This requires an accurate valuation and the necessary liquidity.
+• Payout: One heir takes over the apartment and pays off the other co-heirs.
+This requires an exact valuation and the necessary liquidity.

-• Joint Renting: The heirs become a community of landlords.
-This secures ongoing income, but also requires joint management.
+• Joint Rental: The heirs become a landlord community.
+This ensures ongoing income but also requires joint management.

-An external decision aid for communities of heirs can help determine the best option objectively.
+An external decision-making aid for communities of heirs can help objectively determine the best option.

-Step 5: Sell, Rent or Use Personally – Weighing Options
+Step 5: Weighing options - Sell, Rent, or Use yourself

-The central question regarding the initial steps is: What should be done with the inherited apartment?
+The central question about the first steps is: What to do with the inherited apartment?
 Each of the three main options has specific financial and personal consequences.
-Careful consideration is crucial for long-term success.
-A calculator for selling or renting can provide some initial guidance.
+A careful consideration is crucial for long-term success.
+A calculator for sale or rental can provide initial guidance here.

 Here is an overview of the options:

-1. Selling: This offers quick liquidity and frees you from the responsibility of maintenance.
-Check the speculation period: If less than ten years have passed between the original purchase by the deceased and the sale, the profit is subject to speculation tax.
+1. Sell: This provides quick liquidity and frees you from the responsibility of maintenance.
+Check the speculation period: If less than ten years have passed between the original purchase by the testator and the sale, a speculation tax will be levied on the profit.

-2. Renting: This option creates a long-term income source and preserves the property's value.
-However, consider the administrative effort and maintenance costs, which can quickly reach 1-2 Euros per square metre per month.
+2. Rent: This option creates a long-term source of income and maintains the property value.
+However, consider the administrative effort and the maintenance costs, which can quickly reach 1-2 euros per square meter per month.

 3. Personal use: You save on rent and can preserve the emotional value of the inheritance.
 This option can exempt you from inheritance tax if you live in the apartment for at least 10 years.
-However, you must personally cover all ongoing costs and any potential renovations.
+However, you must cover all ongoing costs and any potential renovations yourself.

 Step 6: Analyse ongoing costs and refurbishment needs

-Inheriting a flat also means taking on all ongoing costs.
-These include the monthly service charges, property tax, insurance, and contributions to the repair reserve of the owners' association.
+With the inheritance of a flat, you also take on all ongoing costs.
+These include the monthly service charge, property tax, insurance, and contributions to the maintenance reserve of the owners' association.
 These costs can quickly add up to several hundred euros per month.
-Pay special attention to the condition of the property.
+Pay particular attention to the condition of the property.
 Inheriting a house in need of renovation can lead to unforeseen expenses.
-Have the condition of the building structure, heating, and windows checked to realistically assess the financial effort required for necessary modernisations.
-This analysis is crucial in determining the profitability of renting or the fair selling price.
+Have the condition of the building fabric, heating, and windows checked to realistically assess the financial outlay required for necessary modernisations.
+This analysis is crucial for determining the profitability of renting or the fair selling price.

-If the decision is made to sell, a well-thought-out strategy is the final step.
+If the decision is made to sell, a well-thought-out strategy is the last step.
 A detailed checklist for selling property helps ensure nothing is overlooked.
 Clarify the tax aspects in advance.
 The most important rule is the ten-year speculation period.
-If this period has not yet expired since the purchase by the testator, you will have to tax the profit from the sale at your personal income tax rate.
-An exception applies if there has been owner-occupation in the year of sale and the two preceding years.
-A careful evaluation of which taxes arise when selling protects against unpleasant surprises and maximises your net proceeds.
+If this period has not yet expired since the purchase by the deceased, you must tax the sale profit at your personal income tax rate.
+An exception applies if the property was owner-occupied in the year of sale and the two preceding years.
+A careful examination of what taxes arise from the sale protects against unpleasant surprises and maximises your net proceeds.

-Conclusion: A strategic approach ensures the value of your inheritance
+Conclusion: A strategic approach secures the value of your inheritance

 FAQ

-What are the very first steps if I have inherited a property?
+What are the very first steps when I have inherited a flat?

-Decide whether you want to accept the inheritance (6-week deadline for renunciation).
+Check whether you want to accept the inheritance (6-week deadline for disclaimer).
 Apply for a certificate of inheritance or use a notarised will as proof.
-Then have the land register corrected to your name.
+Then have the land register updated with your name.

 What is a certificate of inheritance and do I always need it?

-The certificate of inheritance is an official document that identifies you as the legitimate heir.
-You need it for the land register correction if there is no notarised will or inheritance contract.
+The certificate of inheritance is an official document that identifies you as the rightful heir.
+You need it to update the land register if there is no notarised will or contract of inheritance.
 Applying for it incurs a fee.

-Who bears the ongoing costs of the inherited property?
+Who bears the ongoing costs of the inherited apartment?

-Until the final decision about the property (sale, rental, etc.), the heir(s) (the community of heirs) must cover all ongoing costs such as service charges, property tax, insurance, and any loan installments.
+Until the final decision is made regarding the property (sale, rental, etc.), the heir(s) (the community of heirs) must bear all ongoing costs such as service charges, property tax, insurance, and any loan installments.

-What does the ten-year rule mean when selling?
+What does the ten-year period mean when selling?

-This period refers to the speculation tax.
-If you sell the inherited property before the deceased owned it for ten years, you must tax the profit made.
-The period starts with the purchase date of the deceased, not the date of inheritance.
+This deadline refers to capital gains tax.
+If you sell the inherited apartment before the deceased person has owned it for ten years, you must pay tax on the profit made.
+The period starts from the purchase date of the deceased, not the date of inheritance.

-If no agreement can be reached on sale, rental, or payout, any co-heir can apply for a partition auction at the district court.
-This is often the least economically advantageous solution, as the proceeds are usually below the open market value.
+If no agreement can be reached on selling, renting, or paying out, any co-heir can apply for a partition auction at the district court.
+This is often the least economical solution, as the proceeds are usually below the free market value.

 Subscribe to our newsletter